rowlandcoping/lost-king-part1/TESTING.md

 battle outcomes:
 tested JS when it came to final output was working correctly by inserting contact logs at various stages to log outcomes. the rest was tested using Jest.

+## bugs

+As I was writing test for the code and manually testing the gameplay itself, I noticed a number of things.
+Refactoring I realised the resist code wasn't working so defensive bonuses weren't happening.

+Once I had refactored the code I came across a phenom where the enemy, Ragnar the Horrible, was doing more damage than was actually possible given his stats.
+This was baffling until I realised that worse the resist roll failed, two minuses would make a plus, and it would be added on to the attack value.
+I also noticed an interesting scenario where the better armor the stronger my opponent seemed to be.
+This was due to the armor being applied to the enemy instead of myself (in testing and the function!!).
+These two bugs combined led to me dying a confusing number of times to what should be a pathetially weak opponent.
+The stronger my defence was and the weaker his seemed to be, the harder he hit and the less I could land on him!
+The bugs were easily fixed but quite amusing, and show that automated testing is not foolproof and needs a healthy dose of manual testing to validate and be effective.
+Indeed any computer program is only as good as the data put into it and the code that processes it!